 4. Should You Mount Them Inside the Window Frame?

 If you have decorative framing around your windows, it’s better to mount shutters inside the frame.
 No framing?
 Go with an outside mount so the shutters cover your window openings.
 Once you decide on inside or outside, make sure you measure correctly for the fit you want.

 Your Questions Answered

 Buying shutters isn’t as straightforward as you might have thought.
-You must make many decisions along the way, and the experienced team at Utah Blinds Gallery is here to help.
+You must make many decisions along the way, and the experienced team at Utah Blinds Gallery Wallpaper Warehouse is here to help.
 Complete your interior design today — visit our showroom or give us a call to set up your free in-home window treatment consultation!